Fantasy Football Predictions For 2025 – Running Backs

 10. Josh Jacobs, Green Bay Packers – In his first year as a Packer, Jacobs had his best season of his career, outside of his rushing title year in 2022.
 His career high 15 rushing TDs to go with his 1,329 rushing yards, 342 receiving yards and 1 receiving TD ranked 5th among RBs in fantasy for the 2024 season.
 I would assume his total yards from scrimmage remain pretty close to the same, but he may drop a TD or two, in 2025.
 Regardless, he can still be a top 10 fantasy RB.

-15. Chuba Hubbard, Carolina Panthers – 2024 was easily his best year as a pro.
+17. Chuba Hubbard, Carolina Panthers – 2024 was easily his best year as a pro.
 Carolina is in a building mode around 3rd season to-be QB Bryce Young.
 The better Young plays, the better Hubbard can be.
+(The Panthers drafted stud WR Tetairoa McMillan to add to this young nucleus.)

-18. Kenneth Walker III, Seattle Seahawks – It will be interesting to see how the new look offense looks with Sam Darnold now under center.
-Will possibly share time with Zach Charbbonet.
+18. Kenneth Walker III, Seattle Seahawks – It will be interesting to see how the new look offense does with newly acquired Sam Darnold now under center.
+Walker will possibly share carries with RB Zach Charbbonet.

-19. D’Andre Swift, Chicago Bears – Bears are building from the trenches out, in the off season.
-2nd year-to-be QB Caleb Williams should be better, improving entire offense.
+19. D’Andre Swift, Chicago Bears – Bears are building from the trenches out in the off season, which is good for running backs.
+2nd year-to-be QB Caleb Williams should be better, which will open things up for Swift and the run game.

 6 thoughts on “Fantasy Football Predictions For 2025 – Running Backs”